Neural Information Squeezer for Causal Emergence

-That is, for any neural network that implements the general framework as shown in Figure \ref{fig:squeezed_channel1}, the mutual information of macro-dynamics $f_{\phi_q}$ is identical to the entire dynamical model, i.e., the mapping from $\mathbf{x}_t$ to $\hat{\mathbf{x}}_{t+1}$ for any time.
-Theorem 2 is fundamental for NIS.
+where $\hat{\mathbf{x}}_{t+1}$ is the prediction of NIS, and $\mathbf{y}(t+1)$ follows Equation \ref{eq:macro_dynamics}. \end{thm} That is, for any neural network that implements the general framework as shown in Figure \ref{fig:squeezed_channel1}, the mutual information of macro-dynamic $f_{\phi_q}$ is identical to the entire dynamical model, i.e., the mapping from $\mathbf{x}_t$ to $\hat{\mathbf{x}}_{t+1}$ for any time.
+Theorem \ref{thm.info_bottle} is fundamental for NIS.
 Actually, the macro-dynamics $f$ is the information bottleneck of the entire channel\cite{shwartz2017opening}.